Wet woodland

 Better (wildlife rich), bigger and more wet woodlands that are connected to a network of habitats across the landscape, particularly where this will benefit Focus Species and achieve wider social benefits.

-See Find out more for national and local woodland targets.
+See Find out more below for any relevant national and local targets.

 Actions for wet woodland

-Manage, restore and create wet woodlands, particularly for Focus Species
+Manage, restore and create a dynamic mosaic of wet woodlands across Devon, particularly for Focus Species.

 • Manage, create and remove wet woodlands as part of a continually changing, and dynamic, landscape.
-Wet woodlands should be expanded and created where they will benefit specialist species such as lichens and willow tits.
-In some situations wet woodlands may need to be cleared where they have developed over potentially wildlife rich mire or rush pasture habitats.
+Wet woodlands should be expanded and created where they will benefit specialist species such as wet woodland flies, lichens and willow tits.
+They should be cleared where they’ve developed over potentially wildlife-rich mire or rush pasture habitats.

-• Maintain and improve water quality within wet woodlands, particularly through:
+• Maintain and improve water quality in wet woodlands, particularly through:

-• reducing agricultural run-off through following best practice management for nutrients, slurry and manure.
+• reducing agricultural run-off by following best practice management for nutrients, slurry and manure.

-• Control any problematic invasive species such as skunk cabbage.
+• Control problematic invasive species such as skunk cabbage.

 • Develop a woodland management plan informed by habitat and species surveys and past management.
-Use the national Woodland Condition Assessment toolkit and in accordance with the Forestry Commission’s management guidance and the UK Forest Standards.
-See links in Find out more.
+Use the national Woodland Condition Assessment toolkit and follow the Forestry Commission’s management guidance and the UK Forest Standards.
+See links in Find out more below.

 Survey, monitoring and awareness

-• Increase the understanding of the value of wet woodlands for wildlife, but also of the need to treat them as part of a dynamic mosaic of habitats.
+• Increase understanding of the value of wet woodlands for wildlife and the need to treat them as part of a dynamic mosaic of habitats.

-• Survey and analysis of existing data should be undertaken to identify key sites and networks.
-Habitat management and restoration can then be targeted to areas where it is most needed.
+• Survey and analyse existing data to identify key sites and networks then target habitat management and restoration to areas where it’s most needed.

 Other relevant actions